2 Bradmore Road, OX2 6QN

 Bathrooms and Kitchens:

 Two bathrooms and a kitchen are shared between all residents of the house.
-The kitchen is equipped with all electrical goods, but crockery and cutlery is not provided.
+The kitchen is equipped with all electrical goods, but crockery and cutlery are not provided.

 These rooms are connected to the College and University networks via an Ethernet link.